ahmedmshaker/clean_arch_sample/README.md

 docker run -d -p 1200:80 --name rent_ready rent_ready_web
 ```
 ## for L10n Localization
-i'm using [flutter_localizations]to handle dependency injection through the app and generate dependency classes.

-i'm using [Intl](https://pub.dev/packages/intl) to handle arb strings localization.
+i'm using [flutter_localizations] and [Intl](https://pub.dev/packages/intl) to handle arb strings localization.

-in order to use [Intl](https://pub.dev/packages/intl) you have to use
+in order to use [Intl](https://pub.dev/packages/intl) you have to use  to generate localizations files
 ```bash
 flutter pub get
 ```